u-blox/c209-aoa-tag/README.md

 # AoA Tag Sample Application
 This repository contains an example Tag application for use with u-blox C211 Bluetooth Direction Finding Anchor.
-It is intended to be flashed on the u-blox C209 Tag which comes bundled with a C211 in the XPLR-KIT-1.
+It is intended to be flashed on the u-blox C209 Tag which comes bundled with a C211 in the XPLR-AOA-1 and XPLR-AOA-2 kits.

-**TODO: Insert link to C211, C209, XPLR-KITs, user guide, etc. when it is public for schematics etc. Maybe some nice image of C209 and C211 from the user guide?**

 # Getting the code
 This repo uses Git submodules: make sure that once it has been cloned you do something like: